Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion - NewsBreak

 Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion

-MEXICO CITY, April 11 (Reuters) - Brazil's Nubank , Latin America's star fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650-million line of credit, the digital bank said Monday.
+MEXICO CITY, April 11 (Reuters) - Brazil’s Nubank, Latin America’s most valuable fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650 million line of credit, the digital bank said Monday.

-The new funds are a three-year credit line in Mexican and Colombian pesos, financed by Morgan Stanley (MS.N), Citigroup Inc (C.N), Goldman Sachs (GS.N), and HSBC (HSBA.L), institutions that were underwriters of Nubank's initial public offering (IPO) in December 2021.
+The new funds are a three-year credit line in Mexican and Colombian pesos, financed by Morgan Stanley, Citigroup Inc, Goldman Sachs, and HSBC, institutions that were underwriters of Nubank’s initial public offering (IPO) in December 2021.

-Backed by Warren Buffett's Berkshire Hathaway (BRKa.N), Nubank said the funding will go towards technology and product development, growth of its customer base and hiring.
+Backed by Warren Buffett’s Berkshire Hathaway, Nubank said the funding will go towards technology and product development, customer-base growth and hiring.

 While the majority of Nubank’s products are developed and designed in-house, the company has recently looked into partnerships, said Nubank Chief Executive David Velez, citing its in-app marketplace in Brazil where customers can shop at retailers, and its insurance products in alliance with provider Chubb.